anagha-google/cloud-composer-setup-foundations/01-modules/04-secure-foundations-iteration1.md

 Sub-module dependencies: Successful completion of Module 2
 <hr>

-## 1. Create a project for "Shared VPC" called e2e-demo-indra-shared
+## 1. Create a project for "Shared VPC" called zeus-host-proj

 Create a new project for the shared VPC.
 <br>